hawk/lux/doc/lux.md

 or `[config require=Var=Value]` statements within scripts.
 The construction **Var=Value** is little more restrictive as it requires the variable to be set to a certain value.

+**--unstable Var**
+**--unstable Var=Value**
+Mark a test case as unstable if the given variable is set.
+This implies failures to be reported as warnings.The option can be used multiple times, which means that it suffices that one of the given `Var`s is set in order to mark the test case as unstable.
+Typically `--unstable` is used to test on presence of environment variables. `--unstable` is intended to be used as `[config unstable=Var]` or `[config unstable=Var=Value]` statements within scripts.
+The construction **Var=Value** is little more restrictive as it requires that the variable is set to a certain value.

+**--unstable\_unless Var**
+**--unstable\_unless Var=Value**
+Mark a test case as unstable if the given variable NOT is set.
+This implies failures to be reported as warnings.
+The option can be used multiple times, which means that it suffices that one of the given `Var`s NOT is set in order to mark the test case as unstable.
+Typically `--unstable_unless` is used to test on absence of environment variables. `--unstable_unless` is intended to be used as `[config unstable_unless=Var]` or `[config unstable_unless=Var=Value]` statements within scripts.
+The construction **Var=Val** is little more restrictive as it requires that the variable is set to a certain value.

 Log control
 -----------